MiserableGamer/ONI-Miserable-Mods/LongerArms/README.md

   - Range: 0 to 10 cells
   - Set to 0 to disable horizontal reach extension (vanilla behavior)

+- **Safe Mode (Prevent Reach-Through-Walls)** (Default: true)
+  - **Important**: Due to the way the game calculates reach paths, extending horizontal reach beyond a certain amount can create an issue where duplicants can reach through obstructed tiles (solid walls/rocks).
+  - When **enabled** (recommended): Horizontal reach is automatically capped at 2 additional cells to prevent reaching through solid tiles.
+This ensures safe behavior similar to other reach extension mods.
+  - When **disabled**: You can use the full horizontal reach value (up to 10), but this may allow duplicants to reach through walls and other solid obstacles.
+Use this option only if you understand the consequences and want maximum reach despite potential issues.

 ## Performance

 This mod has **minimal performance impact**: